Terrace Plaza Hotel

 The hotel opened on July 19, 1948.
 Emery sold the structure to Hilton Hotels on November 1, 1956 and the hotel was renamed The Terrace Hilton.
 When the hotel was sold, Emery transferred its modern art collection to the nearby Cincinnati Art Museum.
 The J.C.
 Penney store closed in 1968, while the Bond store closed in 1977.
 AT&T bought the building in 1983, converting the windowless second through seventh stories to a call center.
-AT&T sold the structure to Oliveye Retail Limited Partnership, a group that included developers Emanuel “Manny” Organek and Marc Blumberg.
+AT&T sold the structure to Oliveye Retail Limited Partnership, a group that included developers Emanuel "Manny" Organek and Marc Blumberg.
 The new owners switched the management of the hotel from Hilton to Crowne Plaza and the hotel became the Crowne Plaza Cincinnati.
 A massive redevelopment was announced in 2004.
 The lower levels were to have their brick facade stripped and replaced with glass curtain walls.
 The lower portion would contain two stories of retail, three stories of offices, and two stories of apartments.
 The hotel tower would become a boutique hotel, known as the Next, while the top levels of the hotel would be converted to penthouse apartments.
 The plans did not materialize, and the structure was sold to Sixth Street Cincinnati Association LLC in 2006.
 The Crowne Plaza Cincinnati closed on October 31, 2008.

 The structure was listed on the National Register of Historic Places in 2017.
 In 2020, the National Trust for Historic Preservation named it as one of America's most endangered historic places.
 The building is currently mostly vacant, with some business still occupying street-level retail properties.
 Steps have been taken in recent years to prepare the building for preservation.
 However, it was denied landmark status by the Cincinnati City Council in May 2022, after the Cincinnati Planning Commission said that landmarking the building would place restrictions on it that would make any redevelopment prohibitively expensive.
 In June 2022, it was reported that the structure was being marketed for sale at auction as part of bankruptcy proceedings.

-In September of 2022 the hotel was sold to Indiana developer Anthony Birkla for $10 million.
+In September 2022 the hotel was sold to Indiana developer Anthony Birkla for $10 million.
+In 2024, the soft walls of the building were demolished and asbestos abatement was performed, to allow the steel skeleton of the building to be used in redevelopment.
+The new owners plan to convert it to a mix of residential and retail use, known as The Terraces.